YashTrikannad/mpc_av/README.md

 # mpc_av

 This repository is beind developed for building a modern predictive controller for trajectory generation and tracking of Autonomus Vehicles.
+Note: This repository uses cvxgen to solve mpc optimization equations which requires a license (/acadmeic license)

 ![mpc example gif](mpc_av.gif)